 This one’s a no-brainer, but swiping a credit card is infinitely quicker than manually typing in the number.
 Whether you’re a small business processing two cards a day or an enterprise swiping thousands of cards every hour, your time is money.
 Adding credit cards to your list of accepted payments is the first step, but for full convenience you should obviously use a credit card reader.

-Credit Card Readers are Foolproof
+A Credit Card Swiper Is Foolproof

 Not only are credit card swipers faster, they’re pretty much foolproof.
 Credit card numbers are 16 digits long, which means there are 16 chances to screw up on every transaction if you’re typing them in by hand.
 Technically there are 20,922,789,888,000 unique credit card combinations.
 There are 1.5 billion credit cards in the United States alone.
 Getting the exact card number shouldn’t be left in the fate of an employee’s frail fingers.